kmanwar89/nginx_proxy_manager_automation/README.md

 ## Usage
 - This program depends on the [Selenium](https://www.selenium.dev/) browser automation suite.
 Refer to their documentation to install the appropriate drivers. *pip* will likely need to be installed in order to install the drivers.

 - I am using Brave, which is based on Chrome.
 In addition to the Selenium driver, download the specific driver for Chrome, which can be found [here](https://chromedriver.storage.googleapis.com/index.html).
 The version of Brave should match the Chrome version numbering, so download the appropriate driver and place it in the same folder as the Python script.
+NOTE: You should obviously modify these instructions based on your browser - there are drivers for Safari, Firefox, etc. Adjust accordingly.

 - Modify the script to point to the path where the Chromedriver is located - I chose to copy mine to /usr/local/bin, but it can work just as well from within the same folder.
 Use absolute paths when specifying.